The-Zhou-Lab/UAV-AirMeasurer/README.md

 3. Install packages:

-   • Crop3D-Mobile uses a number of 3rd-party libraries that you may need to add to your conda environment.
+   • AirMeasurer uses a number of 3rd-party libraries that you may need to add to your conda environment.
    These include, but are not limited to:

        Laspy=1.7.0
        Whitebox==1.3.0
        GDAL=3.1.4
-       Rasterio=1.1.8
-       Open3d==0.11.2
-       mayavi==4.7.2
-       Scikit-image=0.17.2
-       Opencv-python==4.4.0.46
+       Rasterio=1.2.0
+       CSF=1.1.1
+       Scikit-image=0.16.2
+       Opencv-contrib-python==3.4.2.16
-       Matplotlib =3.3.3
+       Matplotlib =3.1.3
-       Pandas=1.1.5
-       Numpy=1.19.4
-       Scipy=1.5.3
+       Pandas=1.0.1
+       Numpy=1.20.1
+       Scipy=1.4.1

-## Running Crop3D-Mobile
+## Running AirMeasurer

-Please see the README.docx file that is included in this repository.

-We have a Windows .exe (Crop3D-Mobile-1.0.zip)  file you can download.
+We have a Windows .exe (AirMeasurer.zip)  file you can download.